tulane-cmps6610-fall-2025/problem-set-04-Ardad2/answers.md

 -- Every optimal solution for N starts with those q coins of value 2^p.
 -- The remaining part must solve the same problem on the amount R using only coins {2^0, ..., 2^p-1}, a coin > 2^p cannot appear because R <2^P).
 Therefore, we can represent the optimal substructure by: OPT(N, k) = q + OPT(R, p - 1)

+--- Proving optimality by strong induction on N: The base cases N = 0 (cost 0) and N < 2^0 are trivial.
+For N > 0, by the greedy choice lemma, the first step in every optimal solution is to take q coins of value 2^p.
+The remain R < N is solved optimally by the inductive hypothesis, so the algorithm's total coin count is q + OPT(R, p - 1) which is optimal for N.

 - **3c.**